“There is no negotiation on this term sheet,” "Raul", the Venture Capitalist, said to me. I was stunned.

 Take one more action now while you have the time.
 Make your cash last longer then you think you need it to.

-So make your cash last for 18 months if you have 12 months of cash left.
+So make your cash last for eighteen months if you have twelve months of cash left.
 I know it’s painful to take these actions.
 However the tough action you take today may be the difference between your company succeeding or becoming just another failed startup.